Cj-bc/blib/README.md

 ## make formula

-The formula should be named as '<library_name>.formula' Repository  should be named as 'blib-<library_name>' (like homebrew)
+The formula should be named as '<library_name>.blib.formula' Repository  should be named as 'blib-<library_name>' (like homebrew)

 ### form of formula